slackboxster/js-human-time/README.md

 # JSTime

-This is a different approach to Javascript time than Moment.js.
-Inspired by Groovy's TimeCategory, this kinda cheats and resorts to just parsing strings.
-BUT the goal is to create a time library that is flexible with a very English-like DSL.
+This is a different approach to Javascript time than [Moment.js](http://momentjs.com/).
+It is inspired by [Groovy's TimeCategory](http://docs.groovy-lang.org/latest/html/api/groovy/time/TimeCategory.html).
+However, Javascript makes it hard to do straight properties as methods (at least until ES6), so the closest you can get to the Groovy approach is something like [Date.js](http://www.datejs.com/), which I feel mostly defeats the purpose of not using moment as-is.
+This library decides to take a bit of a different approach.
+It's almost cheating, as we just parse strings rather than trying to actually build features into the language.
+But the goal is to make date manipulation more readable and reliable than current approaches.
+This library is a start to achieving a domain specific language that is very English-like and very flexible, and I think the string parsing does a much better job at it than anything else.

 ## What am I talking about?